Predictions of the end of Wikipedia: Artificial intelligence

 Wikipedia faces a decline in human visitors, raising concerns about its long-term sustainability and community participation.
 The Wikimedia Foundation (WMF), when reporting this decline, attributed this in part to the lack of clicks from users of large language models and search engines that are using content from Wikipedia.

+Data published in August 2025 showed that after the launch of ChatGPT and the rise of other AI-powered search summaries, some types of articles on Wikipedia—especially those that closely resemble the kind of content ChatGPT produces—experienced a noticeable drop in readership.
+Overall human pageviews reportedly fell by about 8% between 2024 and 2025, suggesting that AI-overviews and chatbots are increasingly being used in place of direct visits to Wikipedia.

+According to industry web analytics data, ChatGPT's estimated monthly web traffic surpassed that of Wikipedia since May 2025, as visits to ChatGPT continued to grow, while Wikipedia’s total site traffic declined.

 Timeline of predictions

 On the eve of the 20th anniversary of Wikipedia, associate professor of the Department of Communication Studies at Northeastern University Joseph Reagle conducted a retrospective study of numerous "predictions of the ends of Wikipedia" over two decades, divided into chronological waves: "Early growth (2001–2002)", "Nascent identity (2001–2005)", "Production model (2005–2010)", "Contributor attrition (2009–2017)" and the current period "(2020–)".
-Each wave brought its distinctive fatal predictions, which never came true; as a result, Reagle concluded Wikipedia was not in danger.
+Each wave brought its distinctive fatal predictions, which never came true.
+As a result, Reagle concluded Wikipedia was not in danger.

 Concern grew in 2023 that the ubiquity and proliferation of artificial intelligence (AI) may adversely affect Wikipedia.
 Rapid improvements and widespread application of AI may render Wikipedia obsolete or reduce its importance.
-A 2023 study found that AI, when applied to Wikipedia, works most efficiently for error-correction, while Wikipedia still needs to be written by humans.
+A 2023 study found that AI, when applied to Wikipedia, works most efficiently for error-correction in tandem with humans.